zinrai/libvirtwrap-go/README.md

 - Set memory size for a VM
 - Resize and expand VM disks
 - Get a list of all defined VMs
+- Get disk paths for a specific VM
+- Verify if a disk belongs to a specific VM

 ## Installation